ankit-yadav2286/Zep-Analytics-Internship/README.md

 https://github.com/ankit-yadav2286/Zep-Analytics-Internship/blob/main/Spanish%20Wine%20Price%20Prediction%20Project.pptx  includes pdf of the presentation of the project.

 https://github.com/ankit-yadav2286/Zep-Analytics-Internship/blob/main/REPORT%20Spanish%20Wine.pdf Includes the report on the Project

+Code for the webapp of spanish wine price prediction

  # Conclusion
  The ensemble models have performed well compared to that of linear, Decision Tree.